 - To store: Add the ribs and some of the braising liquid into an airtight container and store in the fridge for up to 4 days.

 - To freeze: You can store the ribs and liquid in a freezer-safe container for up to 3 months.
 But if you’re wanting to save the rest of the braising liquid for other recipes, pour them into Souper Cubes!
 They’ll make for a great soup base or sauce to pour over meats and veggies.

 - For reheating: To reheat, you can either microwave the ribs or warm them up on the stovetop.

 Red Wine Braised Short Ribs Recipe Video

 Watch the video below!
-I’ll show you just how simple these short ribs really are to make.
+I’ll show you just how simple these short ribs are to make in your own kitchen.